Michigan Technological University: Campus

 The main Michigan Tech campus is mainly situated on US-41 in Houghton.
-It is the safest campus in Michigan, and the third safest in the United States, according to Reader's Digest.
 The main part of campus can be traversed in about 10 minutes.
 The Lakeshore Center in downtown Houghton houses the offices of Human Relations, Vice President for Research, and other departments.

 Faculty are involved in several distance education programs with clients including General Motors.

 The Portage Lake Golf Course opened for play in April 1902.
 In 1945, the members could no longer support the needs of the course and sold it to Michigan Tech for one dollar.
 Since then, many improvements have been made such as the addition of another nine holes in 1969.
 In 1984, the new clubhouse was constructed.
 In 1996, a sprinkler system was installed to modernize the course and keep it playable.
 The Portage Lake Golf Course is located two miles (3 km) southeast of campus.
 With 18 holes on 160 acres, it offers two nines of distinctly different flavors and challenges.

 Mont Ripley is the oldest ski area in Michigan (established in the 1900s) in the snowiest city in the Midwest.
 It is also university-owned, so Michigan Tech students ski or snowboard for free.
 Mont Ripley has twenty-two trails, a terrain park, a tubing park, sits on 112 acres, and has a scenic overlook of the Keweenaw Waterway.
 It is about two miles from campus; the hill is viewable from most campus buildings.
 In 2019, Michigan Tech's Mont Ripley earned the university a No. 13 rating on College Census' 25 Best Colleges for Skiing and Snowboarding list.